v-maxson/CHIPC/README.md

 # CHIPC
-A simple CHIP-8 interpreter made with C.
+A simple CHIP-8 interpreter made with C99.

 ---